ahmedmagds/Microbial-Genomics-Journey-Workshop-2023/assembly.md

 ## Intro
 ![Adapter](Illumina_adapters.jpg)
-Illumina Figure showing a paired-end flow cell for MiSeq, HiSeq 2000/2500 and NovaSeq 6000<br/>
+<br/>Illumina Figure showing a paired-end flow cell for MiSeq, HiSeq 2000/2500 and NovaSeq 6000<br/>

 **Sample Multiplexing**
 Sample multiplexing allows large numbers of libraries to be pooled and sequenced on a single run.
 This will drastically reduce cost.
 There are 384 Unique Dual Indexes (Sets A, B, C and D).
 This means a total of 384 samples can be multiplexed on a single lane.